raz0red/wii7800/README.md

 ## Current status

 Wii7800 is an ongoing work in progress.
-For the latest project information please visit the following URL:
+For the latest project information please visit the [Wii7800 page](http://www.wiibrew.org/wiki/Wii7800) on WiiBrew:

 [http://www.wiibrew.org/wiki/Wii7800]